A Picture of Jesus

 Jesus was humble.
 Though He was the Master of the disciples, He did not hesitate to serve them, even to the point of washing their feet.
 The greatest example of Jesus’ humility was His death on the cross for people we recognize as entirely unworthy of any gesture of love.
 For these He made the ultimate gesture of love.

 Jesus was love—not merely loving, but love incarnate.
 This is His overarching characteristic.
 This is what made Him stand out to the people of His time.
 The crowds flocked to Jesus because, unlike the other leaders in their community, Jesus expression revealed love and acceptance, not condemnation and contempt.
-If you want to see a picture of Jesus, read the Gospels and observe with care the Man in whom all the fullness of God was revealed in a human body.

 Leave a Reply